rasa-customers/starterpack-retail-banking-en/README.md

 - `docs`: Contains sample documents for Enterprise Search.
 - `domain`: Contains domain files for the assistant.
 - `e2e_tests`: Contains end-to-end test scenarios for the assistant where each subdirectory reflects a suite of tests (i.e. happy path).
+    - `conversation_repair`: Contains end-to-end scripts that demonstrate the assistant's automatic conversation repair ability.
-    - `demo_scripts`: Contains an end-to end-script that demonstrates all the assistant's features.
+    - `demo_scripts`: Contains an end-to-end script that demonstrates all the assistant's features.
+    - `happy_paths`: Contains a variety of banking transactions and inquiries.
 - `endpoints.yml`: Contains endpoint configurations for the Rasa assistant.
 - `prompts`: Contains Jinja2 template files for generating prompts.
 - `pyproject.toml`: Contains metadata and dependencies for the Python project.